Commack Methodist Church and Cemetery

 In 1952 remodeling included a new roof, new foundation, heating system, and some replacement floor beams, during the pastorate of R.R.
 Roberts, who also wrote a history of Methodism in Commack.

 In 1957 because of increasing attendance, the first section of the Religious Education Building was completed at a cost of $60,000, and rented for three years for weekday use to the Commack Public Schools.
 In 1961, at a time of burgeoning population growth in Commack, a second unit was added at a cost of $70,000, and used by Suffolk County BOCES until 1973.
 During this period, Sunday School enrollment was over 200.
 Austin Armitstead was pastor in 1957, and Max Mobley in 1961.
 The appearance of the altar area was enhanced by additions of a reredos similar to that of historic St. George Church in Philadelphia.

-In 1964 the 175th anniversary of the building was celebrated with a series of special Sunday services from September 20 - October 11, with guest speakers Rev. Harrison Davis, District Superintendent; Bishop Lloyd C. Wicke; Bishop Frederick B. Newell; Dr. Ross Linger, former pastor; and Dr. Henry Whyman, Executive Secretary of the New York Society.
+In 1964 the 175th anniversary of the building was celebrated with a series of special Sunday services from September 20 – October 11, with guest speakers Rev. Harrison Davis, District Superintendent; Bishop Lloyd C. Wicke; Bishop Frederick B. Newell; Dr. Ross Linger, former pastor; and Dr. Henry Whyman, Executive Secretary of the New York Society.
 A gala dinner was held at the Huntington Town House.
 Mortgage was paid on the Religious Education building, and a vote was taken to purchase land for a new Sanctuary and Fellowship Hall.

 The new sanctuary was dedicated in 1968, and the older building became known as the "1789 Chapel."
-It is still used for worship on the Sunday before July 4, and for Christmas Eve services, as well as by the Long Island Korean United Methodist Church which has been sharing our facilities since 1979.
+It is still used for worship on the Sunday before July 4, and for Christmas Eve services, as well as by the Long Island Korean United Methodist Church.

-In 1983 a 200th anniversary celebration of the Society included making a bicentennial banner and quilt; an open house tour of the historical home of Senator Burr; printing of a cookbook of members’ recipes; a pictorial directory; a slide lecture of Commack by Brad Harris, Smithtown Historian; a worship service May 1, 1983 with sermon by Bishop Roy C. Nichols, and a Homecoming Service September 18 with reminiscences from former pastors and members.

-The 1789 Chapel continues to be a vital part of the total church program in spreading the gospel of Christ to the people of Commack.

-A cemetery with graves dating from 1791 is adjacent to the Chapel.
+A cemetery with graves dating from 1791 is adjacent to the chapel.